Watermelon Feta Mint Salad, a fresh and delicious salad with the perfect balance of sweet and salty.

-This Watermelon Feta Mint salad however, is something we have regularly.
+This Watermelon Feta Mint salad is something we have regularly.
 The kids love that it has both fruit and cheese in it and I love how fresh it tastes.
 If you are struggling to get your children to eat salads then adding fruit and limiting leaves are my two top tips.
 Another salad that is always a winner with us is this apple and cucumber salad.

 I choose to do this rather than making a separate salad without the leaves.
 I want him to be exposed to food items that he doesn't like on first presentation.
 It takes time and exposure for kids to grow to like certain foods.
 I never force him to eat the leaves but continually offer them to him.
 Having them on his plate for him to try, will hopefully result in him growing to love them.

 As watermelon is one of the main ingredients in this recipe, it is vital that you have a good one for this salad.
 When choosing, remember these top tips to pick a great watermelon.

 - Pick the melon up, it should feel heavy for its size.
 This indicates that it is full of water and therefore fully ripe.

 - Look at the colour, the skin should be dark green in colour and dull rather than shiny.
 Shiny skin can indicate that the watermelon in under ripe.